Lakeside-Apps/HouzLinc/README.md

 **UI (View)**: (`UnoApp.*`) written in XAML, the UX uses XAML C# databinding to dynamically keep up to date with the View Model and reflects user changes to the View Model and Model layers.

 ## Getting Started
 HouzLinc is now available on the Microsoft Store, or as a sideloadable package on Windows and Android.
-To download and install HouzLinc, go to https://houzlinc.com. iOS support is comming soon!
+To download and install HouzLinc, go to https://houzlinc.com. iOS support is coming soon!

 You can also build it yourself.
 You can build it on a Windows machine using Visual Studio 2022, and then either deploy it locally on that machine, or create a MSIX package and sideload it on any Windows machine with developer mode turned on.